Anna-Jaison/Anna-Jaison/README.md

 ## 👩🏻 About Me

-- 👩🏻‍💻 **Second-Year B.Tech Computer Science Student**
-- 🌱 Currently learning **HTML, CSS, JavaScript, and full-stack development tools**
+- 👩🏻‍💻 Dedicated to creating impactful and user-friendly software solutions
 - 🎯 Focused on building innovative and scalable solutions
 - 💬 Ask me about **coding, development, and creative problem-solving**
 - 📫 Reach me at: **[annajaison2807@gmail.com](mailto:annajaison2807@gmail.com)**